 The only problem is the size of the aquarium.
 Females can sometimes grow up to 60 mm.
 Therefore, small aquariums (less than 5 gallons – 20 liters) are not suitable for them.
 Growth to maturity (20 mm) takes about 2-3 months when water temperature exceeded 26C (and 4-5 months when the temperature is lower).

 In nature, their food menu consisted primarily of algae, vascular plants, detritus, and aquatic insects, in decreasing order of importance.

-Tip: Keep in mind and remember that stability of water parameters can play even more important role in shrimp breeding (keeping) hobby than making them optimal.
+Tip: Keep in mind and remember that stability of water parameters can play an even more important role in shrimp breeding (keeping) hobby than making them optimal.